 We work hard, often times too hard to present a face to the world of something that might not be quite as real as it seems ………………a movie like reality.

-Thinking about it, film that movies are or were shot on, capture a reality that isn’t a reality at all.
-We may believe or want to believe it, but don’t movies in essence present something that we escape too or even worse at times aspire too.
+Thinking about it, the film that movies are or were shot on, capture a reality that isn’t a reality at all.
+We may believe or want to believe it, but don’t movies, in essence, present something that we escape too or even worse at times aspire too.

 So, many times we create a mask or falseness that we present for the world to see.
 Kind of like a movie of the week.